 Brigham and Women's Hospital is the adult site of the Boston Hemophilia Center, the largest hemophilia program in New England.
-As a federally funded hemophilia treatment center and joint program with Children's Hospital Boston, the program provides comprehensive care to people with hemophilia and other bleeding disorders.
+As a federally funded hemophilia treatment center and joint program with the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, the program provides comprehensive care to people with hemophilia and other bleeding disorders.

 Our Center's philosophy of care is to treat the whole family through ongoing supervision of all the medical and psychosocial aspects of bleeding disorders.
 Our services include but are not limited to the following: